go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### maxconnectionlifetime

-The maximum lifetime of a single db connection in miliseconds.
+The maximum lifetime of a single db connection in milliseconds.

 Default: `10000`